PriyankaGupta1705/Zen-Pencils/README.md

 How to use:
 1) Install Python 3.5.1 from "https://www.python.org/downloads/" or from the repository itself and run downloaded .exe file as an administrator on your machine.
 2) Select Add Python to Path checkbox and choose default installation by click on Install Now.
-3) Download requests-master and beautifulsoup4-4.4.1 from repository.
+3) Download requests-master and beautifulsoup4-4.4.1.
 4) Open Command Prompt, change directory to the downloaded path of above 2 libraries.
 5) Type command python setup.py install for each library.
+6) Finally Place your Zen Pencils in a new Folder and run the script using python idle.